Baharna: Genetics

 A 2024 genomic study sequenced whole genomes from four individuals who lived in Bahrain during the Tylos period (circa 300 BCE – 600 CE).
 The results revealed that ancient Bahrainis possessed a composite genetic profile, primarily derived from ancient populations of the Near East.
-Their ancestry was best modelled as a mixture of ancient Anatolian, Levantine, and Iranian/Caucasian sources, reflecting Bahrain’s historical position as a crossroads of regional populations.
+Their ancestry was best modelled as a mixture of ancient Anatolian, Levantine, and Iranian/Caucasian sources, reflecting Bahrain's historical position as a crossroads of regional populations.
 Subtle genetic variation among the four individuals indicated internal diversity even before the Islamic era—one individual showed stronger Levantine affinities, while others were genetically closer to groups from Iran and the Caucasus.
 Comparisons with modern populations showed that these ancient Bahrainis shared closer genetic affinities with present-day peoples of Iraq and the Levant than with those of the central Arabian Peninsula.

 Complementing this, a Y-chromosome study of 562 Bahraini males found that haplogroup J2—often associated with populations of Iran, the Caucasus, and Mesopotamia—was the most prevalent lineage in Bahrain, accounting for 26.7% of all samples.
 This was followed by haplogroup J1 (22.9%), E1b1b (17.4%), and R1a (8.0%).
 Sub-regional analysis revealed that J2 was the dominant haplogroup in all governorates, with its highest concentration in the Northern Governorate (85 out of 254 samples).
-These results align with the genetic continuity observed between ancient and modern Bahrainis, especially among the Baharnah and Ajam, whose Y-lineages show strong affinities to populations of the northern Arabian Gulf and southwestern Iran rather than the central Arabian Peninsula.
+These results align with the genetic continuity observed between ancient and modern Bahrainis, especially among the Baharna and Ajam, whose Y-lineages show strong affinities to populations of the northern Arabian Gulf and southwestern Iran rather than the central Arabian Peninsula.
+Certain families seem to also show affinity to J2, including Al-Alawi, Al-Musawi, Al-Qassab and others.
+This is also true of the general population in the northern and capital governates, both in ancient and present times.

-Subgroups

-Some Baharna and Ajams likely intermixed giving many Bahrainis claim to Iranian descent, Furthermore, a significant portion of the Baharna, along with many Emiratis, can trace part of their ancestry to Persian roots, often through a grandmother from two or three generations ago during the pre-oil era.
+Some Baharna and Ajams likely intermixed, giving many Bahrainis claim to Iranian descent.
+Furthermore, a significant portion of the Baharna, along with many Emiratis, can trace part of their ancestry to Persian roots, often through a grandmother from two or three generations ago during the pre-oil era.
 This connection might position them as a distinct intermediate or mixed ethnic group.

-Some families seem to also show affinity of J2, including Al-Alawi,' Al-Musawi,' Al-Qassab,' etc...
-Similarly to ancient and present general populations in northern and capital governates.
-Additionally, some subgroups of Baharnah have had recurring migrations between Bahrain and Khouzestan, most notably the Al-Karuni family, whom have had to re-migrate after the Persian harassment campaign against the Arabs of Mohammerah intensified, they speak a variant of Mesopotamian Arabic, some of them were politically active in the ranks of the Arab national movement that was working to restore Arab rule, some of them are shown by some samples to have an affinity to the J2 Haplogroup (belonging to the J-BY44557 branch).
-The other local Baharnah actually refer to them as "Muhammaris" (the Arabic variant of Khoramshahris), in reference to their migration.
-Some also attribute their ancestry to a man name Karun/Qaroon.
+Additionally, some subgroups of Baharna have had recurring migrations between Bahrain and Khouzestan, notably the Al-Qarooni family (said to be named after a man called Qaroon/Karun who is traced to the lineage of Musa Al-Khadim), who have had to re-migrate after the Persian harassment campaign against the Arabs of Mohammerah intensified, after they were involved in an Arab Nationalist movement.
+Some of them speak a variant of Mesopotamian Arabic.
+Some of them are shown by some samples to have an affinity to the J2 Haplogroup (belonging to the J-BY44557 branch), indicating continuous presence since ancient times.